exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/instructions.md

 ## 4. Mean person in the queue

-You just heard from the queue that there is a mean person in the queue and you need to throw him out.
+You just heard from the queue that there is a really mean person shoving, shouting, and making trouble.
+You need to throw them out for bad behavior.

 Define the `remove_the_mean_person()` function that takes 2 parameters `queue, person_name`.